Marker Logo

 The boy and the girl were the first People of the Great Hill, the founders of the Seneca Nation.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 42° 57.778′ N, 77° 26.028′ W. Marker is in Victor, New York, in Ontario County.
-Marker can be reached from the intersection of Boughton Hill Road (County Route 41) and Murray Lane.
+It can be reached from the intersection of Boughton Hill Road (County Route 41) and Murray Lane.
 Marker is in Ganondagan New York State Historic Site on Fort Hill.
 From the parking area at the intersection, hike the service road west which ascends the right side of the hill.
 Touch for map.
 Marker is in this post office area: Victor NY 14564, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Gannongarae (here, next to this marker); Gannagaro (a few steps from this marker); Nundawahonoga (about 300 feet away, measured in a direct line); Gannondata (about 400 feet away); Gahayanduk Fort Hill (about 400 feet away); Gahayanduk (about 500 feet away); The War on Corn (about 500 feet away); Totiakton (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Gannongarae (here, next to this marker); Gannagaro (a few steps from this marker); Nundawahonoga (about 300 feet away, measured in a direct line); Gannondata (about 400 feet away); Gahayanduk Fort Hill (about 400 feet away); Gahayanduk (about 500 feet away); The War on Corn (about 500 feet away); Totiakton (about 600 feet away).
 Touch for a list and map of all markers in Victor.

 Also see . . .
 Ganondagan State Historic Site.
 New York State Parks, Recreation and Historic Preservation website entry (Submitted on July 15, 2023, by Larry Gertner of New York, New York.)